 Design is my passion and how I communicate and my primary desire is to understand and help others.
 My dream is to contribute to creating a world where a society and culture of inclusion is the norm, and in which all are empowered to pursue their dreams–creative or otherwise.

 Much of my work involves project management, content development, and education.
-Over the last few years, I’ve worked for a global publishing house where I’ve developed books on a range of subjects—from gender studies, to social inequality, to cultural anthropology.
+Over the last several years, I’ve worked for a global publishing house where I’ve developed books on a range of subjects—from gender studies, to social inequality, to cultural anthropology.
 More recently, I've moved into the area of marketing.

-My M.A. degree focused on race/ethnicity and “otherness” in various media forms -- and I remain as interested as ever in issues of culture and diversity, and in exploring processes that foster connection, collaboration, and value creation.
+My graduate work focused on race/ethnicity and “otherness” in various media forms—and I remain as interested as ever in issues of culture and diversity, and in exploring processes that foster connection, collaboration, and inclusivity.

 My experience in communications, community-building and managing diverse projects taught me that collaboration and innovation make great ideas a reality.
 I am also a culture geek who loves music, art, films, literature, great design, and podcasts.